apache/flink/docs/apis/streaming_guide.md

 ### Twitter Streaming API

 Twitter Streaming API provides opportunity to connect to the stream of tweets made available by Twitter.
-Flink Streaming comes with a built-in `TwitterSource` class for establishing a connection to this stream.For using this connector add the following dependency to your project:
+Flink Streaming comes with a built-in `TwitterSource` class for establishing a connection to this stream.
+To use this connector, add the following dependency to your project:

 {% highlight xml %}
 <dependency>